makevoid/bitcoin_brightonruby2015_lt/README.md

 notes (TODO: slides)

-> Bitcoin is next-gen money (only one aspect of bitcoin is that)
+> Bitcoin is next-gen money (only one aspect of bitcoin is money but hey!)

 - pubkey/privkey concept